nikbearbrown/Humanitarians_AI/Projects/MediContracts_Healthcare_Agents/README.md

 ### Input Data

-The system includes sample patient data in JSON format:
+The system includes sample patient data in JSON format, there is also an option to add CSV:

 ```json
 {